Ada-Developers-Academy/core-unit-3/adding-behavior/connecting-html-css-and-js.md

 * title: Connecting HTML, CSS, and JS
 ##### !question

 We are working on a site with a script that will load up some pieces of user data.
-The retrieved data doesn't need to be shown to the user until the user has interacted with a certain part of the page.
+The retrieved data doesn't need to be shown to the user when the page first loads.
+The data will appear later when the user has interacted with a certain part of the page.

 Would `async` or `defer` be a better fit for the `<script>` tag in this example?